+Function Sets/queries the desired cell power level.
+(See "Setting Cell Power and AWGN Power Levels" for more information about desired versus current power levels.)

-Function Sets/queries the cell power level (including compensation for amplitude offset).
-The optional [:SELected] keyword in this command specifies that the cell power level being set or queried applies to the current system type.
-The current system type can be changed using the "CALL[:CELL]:SYSTem[:TYPE]?" command.
-The cell power settings for the CW operating mode are independant of the cell power settings for the other operating modes.
-Setting Range: • -170dBm/3.84MHz to +37dBm/3.84MHz, 9.91 E+37 (-120 dBm/3.84 MHz to -13 dBm/3.84 MHz actual hardware range with amplitude offset = 0) The actual power range is defined by adding the value of the associated Amplitude Offset to the range in the table.
-For example, if amplitude offset is -3.5 dB, then the power range will be -123.5 dBm/3.84 MHz to -16.5 dBm/3.84MHz.
-Resolution: 0.01 dBm/3.84 MHz Query Range: Same as setting range.
-Resolution: Same as setting range.
-RST Setting 9.91 E+37 Requirements Test Application Revision: A.01 and above Programming Example OUTPUT 714; "CALL: CELL: POWER: AMPLITUDE -30" !Sets the cell power level -30 dBm.
+The optional [:SELected] keyword in this command specifies that the cell power level being set or queried applies to the current system type (see "CALL[:CELL]:SYSTem[:TYPE]?").
+The cell power settings for the CW operating mode are independent of the cell power settings for the other operating modes.

+Setting Range: (This is the range of settings accepted, see "Cell Power, AWGN Power and Total RF Power Ranges" for the actual hardware range of the source

+• FDD: -170 dBm/3.84MHz to +37 dBm/3.84MHz

+• CW: -177 dBm to +40 dBm

+Resolution: 0.01 dBm/3.84 MHz

+Query Same as setting

+RST Setting • FDD: -115 dBm/3.84MHz

+• CW: -50 dBm

+Requirements Test Application Revision: A.01 and above

+Programming Example

+OUTPUT 714; "CALL: CELL: POWER: AMPLITUDE -30" !Sets the cell power level -30 dBm.